-Data Science interviews questions are more on hands on kind of questions on high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on internet.
-Of course, you need to prepare for certain type of screening questions such as
+Data Science interview questions are more hands-on kinds of questions on a high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on the internet.
+Of course, you need to prepare for a certain type of screening questions such as

 - How to interpret a p-value

-- Where do you use decision tree algorithm
+- Where do you use the decision tree algorithm?

 - Which language you prefer R or Python and why so?

-You may also expect open ended in your screening interview such as 1.
+You may also expect open-ended in your screening interview such as 1.
 How Data Science help Business in general?
-2. Why do you choose to become Data Scientist?
+2. Why do you choose to become a Data Scientist?

-Though these question are open ended, which can have a lengthy answers, I suggest to keep in straight to be point with around a min length response.
-To keep it this way, you need to prepare before hand for these kind of questions.
+Though these questions are open-ended, which can have lengthy answers, I suggest keeping in straight to be a point with around a min length response.
+To keep it this way, you need to prepare beforehand for this kinds of questions.

 What do interviewers looking for?

-From my experience of working with big companies in advising them in Data Science Strategy, I can tell you that many companies, even the big ones, have limited idea about what a data scientist should know.
-Some require Data Scientist with strong business & analysis skills and expect them to drive Data Science projects with team of Machine learning experts, Analyst and Developers, while others expect Data Scientist to a strong knowledge in creating models and building things by themselves.
-Especially, if the Data Science team is just few people and Data Scientist should be capable of building things.
+From my experience of working with big companies in advising them in Data Science Strategy, I can tell you that many companies, even the big ones, have a limited idea about what a data scientist should know.
+Some require Data Scientists with strong business & analysis skills and expect them to drive Data Science projects with a team of Machine learning experts, Analysts and Developers, while others expect Data Scientists to a strong knowledge in creating models and building things by themselves.
+Especially, if the Data Science team is just a few people and Data Scientist should be capable of building things.

 What kind of questions to expect?

-Well, this depends on the kind of job role you have applied.
-That being said, the questions in Data Science interviews can be broadly categorized to 5 areas: 1.General 2.
+Well, this depends on the kind of job role you have applied for.
+That being said, the questions in Data Science interviews can be broadly categorized into 5 areas: 1.General 2.
 Statistics 3.
 Programing including R, Python etc., 4.
 Modelling & Problem Solving 5.
-Behavioral and Cultural fit
+Behavioural and Cultural fit

 And of course, some terrible questions, which generally have no answers, to test your temperament.